voyager1winterberry/cse372-01srs/srsV2-5.md

     * Admin accounts shall have access to all accounts.

 * ### 3.1.6 Design Constraints <a name="3.1.6-design-constraints" />
+Design constraints are conditions that need to happen for a project to be successful.
+Design constraints help narrow choices when creating a project.
+* The interactable map features shall provide sufficient Pixels Per Inch that the average human is able to cleanly select them.
     ![Design Constraints Image](Images/DesignConstraintsImage.png)

 * ### 3.1.7 Software System Attributes <a name="3.1.7-software-system-attributes" />
+Software Quality Attributes:  Features that facilitate the measurement of performance of a software product by Software Testing professionals, and include attributes such as availability, interoperability, correctness, reliability, learnability, robustness, maintainability, readability, extensibility, testability.

 * #### 3.1.7.1 Reliability <a name="3.1.7.1-reliability" />
     * Applications shall not have errors within the codes to cause applications to close or crash.
     * There will be functions within the software that performs verifications to notice errors before the application break or force closes.
     * The system shall verify the information that matches from the server and the application.

 * #### 3.1.7.2 Security <a name="3.1.7.2-security" />
     * Password Protection and Encryption
     * User account creation
     * User information shall be available to users and those have access.
     * User shall be required to provide email, and password for the purpose of account creation.

 * #### 3.1.7.3 Data Privacy <a name="3.1.7.3-data-privacy" />
     * User’s data shall be hidden from all other users and parties.
     * Login Information
     * Creating an account shall be safe and secure.
     * All users shall be allowed to login securely.
     * Once a user logs out from the account, all user information shall be removed from the login screen.
 * #### 3.1.7.4 Maintainability <a name="3.1.7.4-maintainability" />
-            * Users shall be allowed to report to the administration team if they forget their password, and need to have a reset password email sent to their personal email that has been registered on their myJym account.
+    * Users shall be allowed to report to the administration team if theyforget their password, and need to have a reset password email sent totheir personal email that has been registered on their myJym account.
     * An automatic email shall be sent to the user's email address to allow the user to reset their password.
 * #### 3.1.7.5 Portability <a name="3.1.7.5-portability" />
     * System Database shall store user information.
     * myJym application shall run on both Android and iOS mobile interface.

 * ### 3.1.8 Supporting Information <a name="3.1.8-supporting-information" />
     ![Design Constraints Image](Images/SupportingInfoImage.png)